tipiware/tipiware/README.md

 # About me
 ### Good day, Sir/Madam.
-My name is Ooi Cheng Jie, and I am currently residing in Malaysia, a country neighboring Singapore.
+My name is Ooi Cheng Jie, and I am currently residing in Malaysia, a country neighboring to Singapore.
 I am a software engineer specializing in web application development.

 ### Allow me to provide a brief overview of my background.
 I have accumulated 8 years of industrial experience, primarily in software development and research and development (R&D).
 In my previous role at Intel Malaysia, PG12, I worked on graphics drivers for Fedora 14, Meego 1.2, and Windows Embedded Compact 7.
 During these 8 years, I have developed a strong technical skill set and a deep understanding of software development.
 This experience has enabled me to work effectively both as part of a team and independently.
 I also possess strong communication skills, which have allowed me to collaborate successfully with individuals at all levels within organizations.
 As the person in charge of projects, I have directly engaged with stakeholders, clients, and vendors.
 My flexibility and adaptability in project management have consistently enabled me to deliver high-quality outcomes that meet client satisfaction.